Stock market today: Wall Street hangs near its best level in 20 months following mixed economic data

 NEW YORK (AP) — Wall Street is hanging near its 20-month high Tuesday after a mixed set of reports kept questions alive about whether the U.S. economy can pull off a perfect landing that kills high inflation and avoids a recession.

-The S&P 500 was 0.1% lower in morning trading and potentially heading for its first back-to-back loss since October.
-The Dow Jones Industrial Average was down 153 points, or 0.4%, as of 10:10 a.m.
-Eastern time, and the Nasdaq composite was 0.3% higher.
+The S&P 500 was 0.2% lower in midday trading and potentially heading for its first back-to-back loss since October.
+The Dow Jones Industrial Average was down 151 points, or 0.4%, as of noon Eastern time, and the Nasdaq composite was 0.1% higher.

 Stocks were down more sharply in Asia amid worries about the health of China's economy, the world's second largest.
-On Wall Street, KeyCorp slumped 3.8% for one of the larger losses after it cut its forecast for income from fees and other non-interest income.
+On Wall Street, KeyCorp slumped 3.8% after it cut its forecast for income from fees and other non-interest income.

 U.S. stocks and Treasury yields wavered after reports showed that employers advertised far fewer job openings at the end of October than expected, while growth for services businesses accelerated more last month than expected.